Skip to content

 • Chain-of-thought: Prompting the model to write intermediate reasoning steps.

-• RAG: Retrieving external evidence and inserting it into context.
+• RAG: Retrieving external evidence and inserting it into context; see RAG.

 • Hallucination: A plausible but unreliable model-generated claim.